abtion/rails-template/README.example.md

 # Production

-### Heroku

-Dynos - EU location, Heroku-18 stack
-Postgres - Hobby Dev $7 in staging and Standard $50 in production

 ## Deployments

-Using Heroku review apps and CI.
+The project is hosted by [heroku](https://heroku.com).

+Review apps and CI are enabled for PR's.
 Auto merge setup to staging environment on merging of branches into master.

 Remote (App)
 Staging https://git.heroku.com/PROJECT_NAME-staging-eu.git (https://PROJECT_NAME-staging-eu.herokuapp.com/)